akoreh/Personal/.github/instructions/copilot.instructions.md

 - Prefer type inference when the type is obvious
 - Avoid the `any` type; use `unknown` when type is uncertain

+## Code Style

+- Do NOT write comments for obvious code (e.g., `// Sanitize request body` above `req.body = sanitize(req.body)`)
+- Only add comments for complex business logic, non-obvious algorithms, or important context that isn't clear from the code itself
+- Prefer self-documenting code with clear variable and function names over explanatory comments

 ## Angular Best Practices

 - Always use standalone components over NgModules